 - Clinical training must include at least 25 monitored administrations of local anesthesia

-Once you have met the above course requirement, you must take and pass a written examination in the administration of local anesthesia administered by the Northeast Regional Board of Dental Examiners and complete an Application for Local Anesthesia Permit.
+Once you have met the above course requirement, you must take and pass a written examination in the administration of local anesthesia administered by the Commission on Dental Competency Assessments and complete an Application for Local Anesthesia Permit.

 To maintain your permit, you must complete at least 4 continuing education credits every other biennial renewal period.